anamdesibab/HelloWorld/README.md

 This file contains all environment specific configurations.
 To add a new environment or change an existing one, simply modify this file.

 ### build_mq_environments.groovy
 This file has all the required queues for the POET.
-To add a new queue, simply add a new line to build_mq_environments.groovy, see [MqsFileBuilder.groovy](MqsFileBuilder.groovy) for available methods.
+To add a new queue, simply add a MQ object to build_mq_environments.groovy, see [MqsFileBuilder.groovy](MqsFileBuilder.groovy) for available methods.

 ### MqsFileBuilder.groovy
 The following are methods that can be used in build_mq_environments.groovy